resumejob/awesome-resume/README.md

 - Highly innovative.
 Good Analytical and Entrepreneurial skills that lead to find out newer ideas from existing systems and data.Highly adaptable.
 Continual self-learner.
 Enjoys working both as a team member and individual.
 - Leveraged responsive tools to consistently complete product deliverables ahead of schedule.
 - Implemented a XXX module for Project Structure analyzes tool that allows it to produce structure reports.
+- I'm familiar with Java, C++ as well as Golang.
+I had solid foundations in data structure and algorithms with decent knowledge in web application development.
 - Lead programmer with a track record of incorporating user and business requirements into cost-effective, secure and user-friendly solutions known for scalability and durability.
 - Knowledge of commercial and open source software/database engineering tools, design techniques, CASE tools and security standards.
 - Proven leader and project manager; drive system architecture decisions and lead projects from concept through the release process.